Ibn Sayyad was a 13 years old boy, who also claimed prophethood, just like Muhammad.

 Table of Contents:

-Muhammad even had to defend Ibn Sayyad from being killed due to his FATAL Mistake
+Muhammad found himself in the position of having to protect Ibn Sayyad from being killed due to a grave error on his part

 First Issue: Why was it of no use to kill Ibn Sayyad if he was not the Dajjal?

-One can understand when Muhammad told Umar that he would not be able to kill Ibn Sayyad if he was a real Dajjal.
-But the question is about the statement of Muhammad where he said: “There would be no benefit in killing Ibn Sayyad if he was not the Dajjal.”
+While it is understandable that Muhammad informed Umar that he would be unable to kill Ibn Sayyad if he were the real Dajjal, the question remains regarding Muhammad's statement that there would be no benefit in killing Ibn Sayyad if he was not the Dajjal.

-Therefore, the question remains why the Prophet told Umar that there was no use in killing Ibn Sayyad if he is not a Dajjal?
+Given these circumstances, the question arises as to why the Prophet Muhammad informed Umar that there would be no advantage in killing Ibn Sayyad if he was not the Dajjal.

-Third Issue: Muhammad was himself unable to tell if Ibn Sayyad was a Dajjal or not, but demanded Ibn Sayyad to show the miracle on the spot
+Third Issue: Muhammad was himself unable to get "revelation" if Ibn Sayyad was the Dajjal or not, but demanded Ibn Sayyad to IMMEDIATELY (on the spot) show a miracle through "revelation"

-Muhammad himself always failed to show miracles in front of the Meccans and later in front of the Jews of Medina
+Muhammad himself failed to show a miracle through "revelation" on the spot in front of the Meccans

-Muhammad demanded Ibn Sayyad to show the miracle on the spot, but he himself failed to show any miracle in front of Meccans and later then in front of Jews.
+Muhammad demanded Ibn Sayyad to show the miracle on the spot, but he himself failed to show any miracle through "revelation" in front of the Meccans.

 "Well, Muhammad," they said, "if you won't accept any of our propositions, you know that no people are more short of land and water, and live a harder life than we, so ask your Lord, who has sent you, to remove for us these mountains which shut us in, and to straighten out our country for us, and to open up in it rivers like those of Syria and Iraq ...